h-dragon93/C/README.md

 C language code making practicing

-// from 5 people, receive 3 each point, which is math, korean, englsih. then arrange it from lower score to higher score. if the point is over average, mark 'pass' next to it. other wise, mark 'fail' next to it.
+// from 5 people, receive 3 each point, which is math, korean, englsih. then arrange it from lower score to higher score. if the point is over average, mark 'pass' next to it. other wise, mark 'fail' next to it.//

 #include <stdio.h>
 int main()
 {
 	int math, korean, english;